veteranmina/eveseat-calendar/README.md

 Since 1.3.2, the PAP mechanism has been implemented.
 You need `esi-fleets.read_fleet.v1` into your requested scopes list.

 # Feedbacks or support
-@kassie_yvo on eve-seat.slack.com
-kassie.yvo@gmail.com
+VeritasLuxMea on SeAT Discord

-Kassie Yvo in-game
+Veritasluxmea Veritas in-game

 If you like this module, consider giving some ISK, I'm space poor.